FlyingRoastDuck/Pytorch-DukeMTMC-Baseline/readme.md

   |  Resnet 18    |     81.00%    |     50.42%    |
   |  Resnet 34    |       -       |       -       |
   |  Resnet 50    |       -       |       -       |

+- 2018.5.7

+  1. Some reports that mAP calculation of the code is not correct, we shall check and revise all eval part of the project afterwards.